litebird/reionization/LB_forecast_Aachen/README.txt

         - we kept the option of CMB lensing extraction, LensingExtraction = True, using the noise Nldd from fake_planck_realistic
         - further details can be checked in montepyhton/likelihoods/litebird_planck_v1

-    -model: minimal LambdaCDM with the parameters discussed in previous telecons and Mnu fixed to 3*0.02eV
+    - model: minimal LambdaCDM with the parameters discussed in previous telecons and Mnu fixed to 3*0.02eV
         - we get sigma(tau_reio) = 0.0022
-        - further detials can be seen in input/litebird_planck_v1_lcdm.ini (input) and in chains/litebird_planck_v1_lcdm/... (output)
+        - further details can be seen in input/litebird_planck_v1_lcdm.ini (input) and in chains/litebird_planck_v1_lcdm/... (output)

 * litebird_planck_v1 likelihood and litebird_planck_v1_mnu chains (24.11.2021):